Skip to content

 • Use SHIFT-UP ↑ or SHIFT-DOWN ↓ to expand the active selection (the Block with the thicker border) up or down, respectively.

-• "Scroll Terminal output up/down one line" is also a way to navigate block output, and can be configured with a keyboard shortcut or accessed from the Command Palette CMD-P.
+• Scroll one line at a time - “Scroll Terminal output up/down one line” can be configured with a keyboard shortcut in Settings > Keyboard shortcuts or accessed from the Command Palette.

 • When the output of a command is cut off, Warp keeps the Sticky Command Header pinned at the top that displays the command the Block corresponds to.
 Clicking the header will scroll the screen to the start of the Block.